 The flip side: I did a play called The Other Place about (among other things) a woman devastated by a conflict with her 15-year old daughter, at a time when my older daughter was 15.
 Playing that mother rearranged my molecules.
 I’ve always been somewhat bohemian in my parenting, and I used to feel sheepish about it.
 Not anymore: The Other Place played out my worst fears and left me with the courage of my convictions.
 For that matter, who needs parenting books when there are parenting plays?
 King Lear, The Seagull, Glass Menagerie—all the advice you need, right there.
 Buried Child!
 Long Day’s Journey Into Night!
 Oedipus!
 Yes, they’re cautionary tales.
 No, you won’t learn from Hamlet how to be a blended family, but you’ll get fabulous tips on what not to do.

-With one kid off to college and two close behind, here’s what I’ve learned: Acting and parenting are essentially the same.
+With one kid in college and two close behind, here’s what I’ve learned: Acting and parenting are essentially the same.
 They’re collaborative mediums, requiring other people.
 They’re nothing like you expect when you first sign up.
 They’re messy.
 Time-sucking.
 And expensive, the kind of expensive you can never entirely deduct from your taxes.
 There are late nights and lacerated egos and everyone’s a critic.
 But of course, they’re thrilling.
 Not necessarily on opening night or on Mother’s Day, but—over and over—when you least expect it and most need it.